Code-Institute-Submissions/ricebowl-milestone3project/README.md

 - Click open app to check the app has been deployed.
 - Project link: [Rice Bowl](/)

-The code for this project was also pushed to Github.
+The code for this project was pushed to Github.
 - Github link: [Rice Bowl Github](https://github.com/anthonybguillermo/ricebowl-milestone3project)

 ## Tests and Fixes